 Wei Qi: Nicol is a great partner to work with and consistently helps to ensure that we are kept on task.
 Her willingness and curiosity for learning is something I look up to.

 Xin Rui has a unique and outgoing personality.
 She stays rooted in her strong beliefs and has an optimistic outlook on life.
 She is an easygoing member who adds humour to our team!

 Zi-Xin is a conscientious and hardworking intern.
-She is very initiative offering help for work.
+She has wonderful initiative and offers to help fearlessly.
 I admire her down-to-earth and genuine personality.
 It was always interesting to hear her stories and experiences in the U.S.

 Xin Rui: Three wonderfully driven and resourceful ladies I’m so glad to have met.
 Wei Qi and Nicol haven’t even entered university yet, and I’m excited to see how their interests develop.
 Zi-Xin is amongst the most on task and reliable persons I’ve met, I’m in awe of her decision to do her masters in Beijing, and I have no doubt she’ll end up conquering some ridiculous feat.

 We are so happy to have had these young women as interns at Conjunct.
 It was a pleasure to watch them as they gave their time and skills to do meaningful work.
 Their enthusiasm carried on throughout the entirety of their internship, and it was a joy working with each of these interns.
 By the end of the internship, these young people were given a new perspective and now know what it means to create an impact in the sector.
 Conjunct thanks them for all that they do.